-Arctic Cultural Heritage at Risk: Climate Change Impacts on the Archaeological Record in the Western Canadian Arctic
+Arctic Cultural Heritage At Risk: Climate Change Impact on the Inuvialuit Archaeological Record

-The Lower East Channel of the Mackenzie River, including eastern Richards Island and the north coast of the Tuktoyaktuk Peninsula, is home to many archaeological sites which tell the story of Inuvialuit life over many centuries.
-This region includes the major settlements of Kitigaaryuit (Kittigazuit), Kuukpak, and Nuvugaq (Atkinson Point), but also many other winter villages, smaller camps, and areas which saw specialized hunting and fishing.
+The Lower East Channel of the Mackenzie River and Beaufort Sea coast are home to many important Inuvialuit heritage sites – some date back as much as 700 years ago.
+This includes the major villages of Kitigaaryuit (Kittigazuit), Kuukpak, Nuvugaq (Atkinson Point), and a group of settlements at the mouth of the Anderson River.
+It also includes many other winter villages, smaller camps, and areas which saw specialized hunting and fishing.

 However, these sites are now threatened by climate change, which is causing erosion of the coasts where Inuvialuit built their largest villages.
 For example, the site of Nuvugaq, which once held at least 17 large sod houses, is now completely destroyed by erosion.
 Warmer temperatures are also causing the permafrost to thaw, so delicate artifacts that have been frozen for centuries are now rotting and being destroyed.

-The project “Arctic Cultural Heritage at Risk” (Arctic CHAR) is a collaboration between the University of Toronto and the Inuvialuit Cultural Resource Centre in Inuvik.
-The project is designed to reveal which parts of the coast are being eroded most quickly, and which heritage sites are being destroyed.
-Once we understand which sites are most at risk, we will decide which should be excavated, in order to save their contents before they are destroyed.
+The project “Arctic Cultural Heritage At Risk” (Arctic CHAR) is a collaboration between the University of Toronto and the Inuvialuit Cultural Resource Centre.
+The project is designed to reveal which heritage sites are most at risk, and then to excavate selected sites in order to save their contents before they are destroyed.

 (Edited by Shelley Crouch, Prince of Wales Northern Heritage Centre)